iAvoe/iAvoe/README.md

    1. another one (DRBD)
    2. another one (heartbeat)
    3. another one (HSRP)
-   4. annnnd another one (IPMI)  ——DJ Khaled
+   4. annnnd another one (IPMI or redundant PSU)  ——DJ Khaled

 ###### AAA stands for Authenticaion, Authorization, Accounting...
 MUST REMEMBER
  - Forgetting this may cause serious disqualification trouble